FezSuzy/SuzySnippet/README.md

-# SuzySnippet Privacy Policy
+# SuzySnippets Privacy Policy

-SuzySnippet does not collect, store, or transmit any personal or user data.
+SuzySnippets does not collect, store, or transmit any personal or user data.

 All user-defined snippets and preferences are stored locally in your browser using Chrome’s `storage` API.
 No data is sent to any external server.